-We offer a major in political science with four concentrations (American Politics, International Relations/Comparative Politics, Public Policy, and a general major), as well as a minor, and a major in International Relations.
+We offer a major in political science with four concentrations (American Politics, International Relations/Comparative Politics, Public Policy, and a general major), as well as a minor, and a major in Global Studies major.
 Regardless of the field of study, students in political science classrooms benefit from enhancing critical thinking, writing, and analysis skills.
-These in-demand skills make our students competitive in an increasingly global job market, as many of our alumni illustrate.
+These in-demand and transferrable skills make our students competitive in a global job market, as many of our alumni illustrate.

-Our faculty members are experts in their respective fields, well-published scholars, and dedicated to mentoring.
-Students benefit from professors who are able to bring their own research and experiences into the classroom, demonstrating the ways in which the concepts covered in the classroom help us understand “real world” politics.
+The department's faculty members are experts in their respective fields, well-published scholars, and dedicated to mentoring.
+Our students come first.
+Students benefit from professors who are able to bring their own research and experiences into the classroom.
+Faculty members demonstrate the ways in which the concepts covered in the classroom help us understand “real world” politics, and how students can become agents of change in their lives.
 Faculty members also use their expertise in advising and mentoring students.
-Undergraduates are assigned a faculty advisor, who can address questions regarding course selection, academic success, and plans beyond college including graduate school or career development.
-Our Undergraduate Coordinator advises students with questions about academic progress, the major or minor, and general university requirements.
+Undergraduates are assigned a faculty advisor, who can address questions regarding course selection, academic success, and plans beyond their undergraduate degrees including graduate school or career development.
+Our Undergraduate Coordinator advises students with questions about academic progress, the major or minor, the major in Global Studies, and general university requirements.

-Finally, the Political Science Department boasts two in-house, semester-long, 15 credit hour internship programs.
-The Columbus Program in Intergovernmental Issues and the Washington Program in National Issues take students to live, learn and intern in Columbus in the fall and Washington, D.C. in the spring.
+Finally, the Political Science Department is active in stay away and study abroad education.
+The department boasts two in-house, semester-long, 15 credit hour study away internship programs.
+The Columbus Program in State Issues (CPSI) and the Washington Program in National Issues (WPNI) take students to live, learn, and intern in Columbus in the fall and Washington, D.C. in the spring.
 These competitive programs welcome applicants of any major, and offer our students incomparable experience working in their field.